raspdevpy/ccdoc/guide/Channel/editChannel.md

 #### Example:
-`$editChannel[$channelID;$default;new-channel-name;$default;$default;$default;$default;yes;To show the docs]` This will edit the channel name to be "new-channel-name"
+`$editChannel[$channelID;$default;new-channel-name;$default;$default;$default;$default;yes;To show the docs]` This will edit the channel name to be "new-channel-name".

-::: tip Related Functions [$modifyChannelPerms](../Channel/modifyChannelPerms.md), used to modify channel permissions
+::: tip Related Functions [$modifyChannelPerms](../Channel/modifyChannelPerms.md) can be used to modify channel permissions.
 :::

 ##### Function Difficulty: <Badge type="danger" text="Difficult" vertical="middle" />